 To get an even clearer and more specific sense of what renting a meeting room will cost in your intended city, do a quick search on Peerspace and scroll through the various options.

-There are also an awe-inspiring number of exciting, unique spaces available, too, if you’d like your meeting to take place in a more memorable location than a standard hotel conference room.
+There is also an awe-inspiring number of exciting, unique spaces available, too, if you’d like your meeting to take place in a more memorable location than a standard hotel conference room.
 You’re likely to find that a more attractive, distinctive space will inspire your group’s creativity.

+Yes!
 Peerspace is also incredibly easy to use.
 Just enter your city and event type (in this case, “meeting”), and all the options are right at your fingertips.
 You can filter your search so that only the venues that fit within your budget will come up.